artitzco/Fraping/README.md

 Contributions to the FRAP Analysis Package are welcome.
 If you encounter any issues or have suggestions for improvements, please submit them in the [Issues](https://github.com/artitzco/fraping/issues) section.

+## Associated Article

+This project is associated with an article published in the [Microscopy Research & Technique](https://analyticalsciencejournals.onlinelibrary.wiley.com/doi/10.1002/jemt.24533)

 ## Package Information

 - **Package Version**: 0.2.0